DOI-USGS/EGRET/README.md

 the default for a Mac:
 /Users/ldecicco/Library/R/2.15/library/dataRetrieval
 Then, re-install the package using the directions above.
 Moving to CRAN should solve this problem.

+If you are an experienced R developer, with the devtools package and all associated LaTeX tools installed, the following command will install the working version of the dataRetrieval package directly from gitHub:

+	library(devtools)
+	install_github("EGRET", "USGS-R")

+Stable releases are archived on the packageBuild branch of this repository: [https://github.com/USGS-R/EGRET/tree/packageBuilds](https://github.com/USGS-R/dataRetrieval/tree/packageBuilds)

 Background Information